 Forming partnerships and collaborating with other organisations is essential if we are going to fully address the complex challenges faced by cities.

-The UBDC is based at the University of Glasgow but we have researchers at University of Illinois at Chicago, University of Bristol, University of Edinburgh, University of Reading, University of Sheffield and University of Cambridge.
+The UBDC is based at the University of Glasgow but we have associates at University of Illinois at Chicago, University of Bristol, University of Edinburgh, University of Reading, University of Sheffield and University of Cambridge.
 This not only provides us with a wide range of expertise and broadens our research areas, but it also extends our geographical coverage well beyond Scotland.

 The relationships we have with organisations and businesses – detailed below - enable us to make data collected by others more readily available for research use, to provide much-needed capacity building and to influence the development of government data policy.